 The Medical School’s Diversity Statement can be found here.

 Structured as an active learning cohort, the Doctor of Physical Therapy program prepares students with the didactic knowledge and clinical skills to be leaders in the profession.
-The first seven semesters are spent on campus with professionally renown faculty in a combination of coursework, clinical education, and research.
-The final two semesters are spent off-campus in immersive clinical internships, including four international locations.
+The first seven semesters are spent on campus with professionally renowned faculty in a combination of coursework, clinical education, and research.
+The final two semesters are spent off-campus in immersive clinical experiences, including four international locations.

 The joint program allows students to expand their education and further their research by applying credits toward a PhD in Rehabilitation Science while working on their DPT.
 After earning the DPT degree, students continue full time in the RSC PhD program

 The Geriatric Clinical Residency Program is a full-time 12-month program that provides physical therapists one on one clinical mentoring and specialized didactic training in geriatrics.
 This post-professional residency program is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 Residency graduates are then eligible to sit for the board certification exam in geriatrics.